electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q8-e-tron/_index.md

 This model is not official confirmed from Audi.
 It is expected to be the replacement to Audi e-tron and will be built on the PPE platform.

+It will be build in Brussels.

+It is expected that Porche will be building an electric Porsche Cayenne with similar size on the ppe.

 [Info from Automobilwoche](https://www.automobilwoche.de/article/20210613/BCONLINE/210619975/1276/exklusiv---ersatz-fuer-den-e-tron-audi-baut-neues-elektro-suv-q-e-tron-in-bruessel)

 {{% children description="true" depth="1" %}}